-3. Use a good video title
+3. Create a good video title

-After performing a good keyword research, you already have a good selection of terms at hand.
+After performing good keyword research, you already have a good selection of terms at hand.
 So, what do you do with them?

 One of the fields where the keyword needs to appear is the title.
 This is one of the most important factors for YouTube to index and rank the content.